guicho271828/trivial-package-manager/README.md

 # Trivial-Package-Manager

-This ASDF extension auto-detects the distro-specific package manager and guides the user how to install the binary package (or may even do it by itself, asking the user of sudo password etc.).
+This library provides two simple functions which auto-detects the distro-specific package manager and install the binary package.

 ## Usage

+    Package trivial-package-manager:

+    ensure-program (program &key apt dnf yum pacman yaourt brew choco) ensure-library (library &key apt dnf yum pacman yaourt brew choco) do-install             (&key apt dnf yum pacman yaourt brew choco)

+    PROGRAM is a program name (string) to be checked by `which` command.
+    LIBRARY is a program name (string) to be checked by `pkg-config` command.

+    Each keyword argument specifies the package names to be passed on to the corresponding package manager.
+    The value of each argument can be a string or a list of strings.

+    Specified packages are installed when the program/library is missing.
+    DO-INSTALL installs the packages unconditionally.

+    It uses `gksudo` or `sudo` when necessary, and may ask the user of passwords.

+    Example:

+     (ensure-program "gnome-mines" :apt "gnome-mines")
+     (ensure-program "gnome-mines" :apt '("gnome-mines")) ; both are ok (ensure-library "libcurl" :apt "libcurl4-openssl-dev")
+     (ensure-library "libcurl" :apt '("libcurl4-openssl-dev")) ; both are ok

 ## Dependencies
 This library is at least tested on implementation listed below: